MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/overview.md

 # What is Azure AI Content Understanding?

-Azure AI Content Understanding is a cloud-based solution within [**Azure AI services**](../what-are-ai-services.md), designed to process/ingest various data modalities such as documents, images, videos, and audio into customizable output formats using Generative AI, Larger Language models (LLM), and Small Language Models (SLM) within a unified workflow.
+Azure AI Content Understanding is a new Generative AI based [**Azure AI services**](../what-are-ai-services.md), designed to process/ingest content of any types (documents, images, videos, and audio) into a user-defined output format.

-Content Understanding offers a streamlined process to reason over large amounts of unstructured data, build customizable workflows, ultimately accelerating time-to-value (TTV), while varied AI models.
+Content Understanding offers a streamlined process to reason over large amounts of unstructured data, accelerating time-to-value (TTV) to seamlessly integrate the output into automation and analytical workflows used by downstream applications.

 :::image type="content" source="media/overview/content-understanding-overview.png" lightbox="media/overview/content-understanding-process.png" alt-text="Screenshot of accepted media input files.":::

-### Why use Content Understanding?
+### Why process with Content Understanding?

-* **Simplified and streamlined workflows**.
-Content Understanding unifies the process for extracting data from any modality or combination of modalities, creating a unified approach to processing all types of content.
+* **Simplify and streamline workflows**.
+Content Understanding standardizes the extraction of data from various content types, providing a unified method for processing all types of content.

-* **Simplified Content Extraction**.
-Content Understanding's schema definition streamlines the generation of structured output from various content types.
-Users are enabled to define schemas where fields can be extracted, inferred, or abstracted without requiring complex prompt engineering.
+* **Simplify field extraction**.
+Content Understanding's schema definition makes it easier to generate structured output from various content types.
+Users can define schemas to extract, classify, or generate field values without needing complex prompt engineering.

-* **Efficiency and Cost Reduction**.
-Automating the ingestion and analysis of large amounts of data from varied sources reduces the cost associated with building Generative AI automation solutions.

-* **Enhanced Accuracy**.
-Content Understanding uses multiple data modalities to simultaneously analyze and cross-validate information, leading to more accurate and reliable results.
+* **Enhance accuracy**.
+Content Understanding employs multiple AI models to analyze and cross-validate information simultaneously, resulting in more accurate and reliable results.

 ### Content Understanding use cases